-Have you got, or are you considering getting the American Express Platinum Card?
-I am going to take an honest look at the benefits it gives for the fee, and whether, overall, it’s worth getting the card.
+Have you got, or are you considering getting the Platinum Card?
+Here I give you my American Express Platinum Card review looking at the benefits it gives for the fee, and whether, overall, it’s worth getting the card.

 American Express offer a wide range of credit and charge cards.
 I have had an American Express Card since 2008, and will freely admit I got it when I was aged 24 to feel fancy and important.
 When I lived overseas, it felt worth having as I was always travelling and made good use of the airport lounge access benefit.